w3c/event-timing/README.md

 Before step one, run these steps:

-1. If `event` is none of: "MouseEvent", "PointerEvent", "TouchEvent", "KeyboardEvent", "WheelEvent", "InputEvent", "CompositionEvent" or `event.isTrusted` is false, then return.
+1. If `event` is one of: "MouseEvent", "PointerEvent", "TouchEvent", "KeyboardEvent", "WheelEvent", "InputEvent", "CompositionEvent" and `event.isTrusted` is true:
     1. Let newEntry be a new `PerformanceEventTiming` object.
     1. Set newEntry's name attribute to `event.type`.
     1. Set newEntry's entryType attribute to "event".
     1. Set newEntry's startTime attribute to `event.timeStamp`.
     1. If `event.type` is "pointermove", set newEntry's startTime to `event.getCoalescedEvents()[0].startTime`.
     1. Set newEntry's processingStart attribute to the value returned by `performance.now()`.
     1. Set newEntry's duration attribute to 0.
     1. Set newEntry's cancelable attribute to `event.cancelable`.

 After step 13
 * Set `newEntry.processingEnd` to the value returned by `performance.now()`.